aws-samples/sample-strands-agents-chat/README.md

 This is a sample application that serves as a base implementation for chat applications utilizing **Strands Agents**.

-🏗️ **Simple Architecture** - Clean, maintainable codebase with mserverless scalability
+🏗️ **Simple Architecture** - Clean, maintainable codebase with serverless scalability

 🎨 **Rich UI/UX** - Polished chat interface with intuitive user experience